itpp-labs/pos-addons/pos_multi_session/README.rst

 The module synchronize orders data between POSes related to a common multi session.
 Longpolling provides instant updates between POSes in a multi session.
 All work data is stored on server.
 Offline POS is only able to create new orders, after connecting a POS back, data will be synchronized.
 POSes are able to work without synchronization, like without the module.
-Different in behavior: each new order is immediately given a number.

 Tests: `<external_tests/README.rst>`__